 How to shop for your policy

-Just like any other major purchase, you should first shop around before making the decision.
+Like any other major purchase, you should first shop around before making the decision.
 Knowing your options would allow you to compare each company’s offer and, therefore, would let you make a better decision.

 There are different kinds of salespeople and home insurance companies that you can talk to for your home insurance inquiries.